 With the increasing need for well-equipped tools that meet all of a company's financial demands, G2 expects to see a continued rise in budgeting and forecasting software demand.

-Subhransu is an associate research analyst at G2 concentrating on applications and verticals research.
-Prior to joining G2, Subhransu spent 2 years working in various marketing.
-Having worked as a market research analyst at a renowned data analytics and consulting company based in the UK, he holds expertise in deriving market insights from consumer data and client servicing in the consumer and technology domain.
-He has a deep inclination toward innovation in tech and spends his time browsing through tech blogs, wiki pages, and popular tech channels on youtube.
+Subhransu is a Market Research Analyst at G2 concentrating on applications technology.
+Prior to joining G2, Subhransu has spent 2 years working in various domains of marketing like sales and market research.
+Having worked as a market research analyst at a renowned data analytics and consulting company based in the UK, he holds expertise in deriving market insights from consumer data, preparing insight reports, and client servicing in the consumer and technology domain.
+He has a deep inclination towards tech innovation and spends most of his time browsing through tech blogs and articles, wiki pages, and popular tech channels on youtube.